- Looking for the best portable iOS microphones?

 To kick the list off we have a directional microphone from Australian company RODE, designed specifically for functionality with iOS devices including the iPad and iPhone.
 With Plug-and-play functionality, it’s hard to beat this microphone for size and convenience, it really is a great iPhone mic.

 It is a cardioid polar pattern microphone with a strong emphasis on front-facing directionality, meaning this microphone will pick up more of what’s directly in front of it and less of what’s surrounding it peripherally.

 The mic comes with a 3.5mm headphone jack on the back of the microphone for direct audio monitoring.
 With the ability to record at 44.1kHz and 48kHz, this device is suitable for higher-level professional applications and uses, this mic comes with a clip and a professional windshield cover (also known as a dead cat) which will stop any buffeting and crackling sounds when filming in windy environments, helping you to protect the integrity of your audio recording.

-2. JOBY Wavo Mobile Compact Microphone for Android/iOS
+4. JOBY Wavo Mobile Compact Microphone For iOS

 Super cheap and super versatile, this microphone won’t break the bank or itself.

 Second, on the list, we have one of the more affordable and stripped-down microphones on the list, the Wavo Mobile from JOBY.
 This standard cardioid condenser microphone is definitely bare-bones but more than does the trick.